jim-collier/x9git/project/backlog.md

 	- ✅ Code Review 20260819, coverage: nothing exercised the release lookup, which is why items 1 and 2 got through green.
 		- Fixed: two checks stand the network up as stubs - a curl that always fails, and a wget-only PATH where the stub prints the header and exits 8.
 Both fail against the build before the fix.
 The two PowerShell findings need the hardware or the network to reproduce, so they are pinned in the source the way the SHA256SUMS decode already is.
 Suite 613 -> 617.

-- ✅ 20260819 - against the standing directives.
+- ✅ 20260819a - the whole tree, top to bottom.
 Forty-three numbered items, plus the pass that preceded them.

 	- Item 30, the last one open and the only one that needed a decision first.
 Fourteen new checks, nine of which fail against the tree that preceded them; the suite went 668 -> 682.
 That closes the round at 43 of 43.

-	- ✅ Directive review 20260819 item 30: Windows binaries carry no icon and no version details.
+	- ✅ Code Review 20260819a item 30: Windows binaries carry no icon and no version details.
 		- Needs a Windows resource (.syso) beside the source.
 Two ways in: `goversioninfo` from a checked-in JSON template plus an .ico, which is the standard route and is well tested; or writing the COFF resource ourselves, which keeps the zero-dependency character but cannot be proved right from here - a malformed one links cleanly and fails on the machine that runs it.
 		- Decided: `goversioninfo`, installed outside the tree, probe-gated in the pipeline and required by `release.bash`.
 		- Done. `cicd/utility/gen-winres.bash` writes one `.syso` per published Windows target from a spec it generates, and the two are committed - they are linked into binaries whose checksums we publish, so rebuilding a release from its tag must not need a tool installed.
 		- Which is why they carry the last released version rather than the working tree's describe output: a file that changed every commit could not be committed.
 A release stamps them with the version it is cutting - in phase 1 for the assets, then restored, and again in phase 2 where it lands in the bump commit beside the changelog heading.
 		- `assets/gitsby.ico` is a committed asset too, regenerated by hand from `logo.png` (`gen-winres.bash --icon`) when the logo changes.
-Six sizes: 16/32/48 stay BMP so pre-10 Explorer draws them, 64/128/256 are PNG quantized to 256 colours - 134 KB down to 48 KB for a difference the eye cannot find at icon size.
+Six sizes: 16/32/48 stay BMP so pre-10 Explorer draws them, 64/128/256 are PNG quantized to 256 colors - 134 KB down to 48 KB for a difference the eye cannot find at icon size.
 		- Verified rather than assumed: both Windows targets link the resource and no other platform does, two cold-cache Windows builds are byte-identical with it in place, and the string and numeric version fields both read 2.1.0 out of the built `.exe`.

 	- The documentation, 34-41.
 The suite went 666 -> 668.

-	- ✅ Directive review 20260819 item 34: batching the branch deletes in `br prune` is the largest speed win available, and it changes the output.
+	- ✅ Code Review 20260819a item 34: batching the branch deletes in `br prune` is the largest speed win available, and it changes the output.
 		- One push per branch, each forking three processes.
 Eight branches cost 24 of the command's 81.
 		- Deleting them in one call collapses the per-branch status and warning lines into one, so it needs a decision and a suite carve-out before it can be done.
 		- Done, and the call was made here rather than deferred: the win is large and the output change is smaller than the finding suggested - one plan line and one status line instead of eight of each, which reads better.
 Measured on eight branches: 77 spawns down to 42, with the cached branch lookups from item 16 in the same figure.
 The local re-check still runs per branch before anything is handed to git, and a partly-failed remote delete counts what actually went rather than writing the batch off.
 Parity needed no carve-out.

-	- ✅ Directive review 20260819 item 35: ten statements in the public docs are no longer true.
+	- ✅ Code Review 20260819a item 35: ten statements in the public docs are no longer true.
 		- The command count is one short in three places, including the repo blurb.
 		- The README and contributing both send a new contributor to a branch that has no Go code on it.
 		- The README still describes a suite that runs against two implementations.